genericCog/Ternary_Operator_Simple/README.md

 The ternary operator is written in the following manner

-...## condition ? value if true : value if false
+>condition ? value if true : value if false

 The condition is what is actually being testing.
 The result of the condition should be true/false.